 |Tax Rate Impact||$0.274 (Based on the City's assessed value of its taxable property as of April 1, 2020)|

-This question asks voters to approve a $7.5 million General Obligation Bond.
-Of the total amount of borrowing, $3.75 million would be used for improvements to roads, sidewalks and drainage systems, and $3.75 million would be used for repairs and improvements to City Hall and other City buildings.
+This question asked voters to approve a $7.5 million General Obligation Bond.
+Of the total amount of borrowing, $3.75 million will be used for improvements to roads, sidewalks and drainage systems, and $3.75 million will be used for repairs and improvements to City Hall and other City buildings.
 The City Council will make the final determination on which projects will be funded within the authorized amounts.

 Shall the Mayor and Treasurer of the City of Biddeford be authorized to borrow, on behalf of the City, a sum not to exceed seven million five hundred thousand dollars ($7,500,000) on such terms as the Mayor and Treasurer determine are necessary and proper pursuant to 30-A MRSA §5772, including the interest rate and the principal payment dates, the Mayor and Treasurer being authorized to execute and issue such bonds with or without provision to call such bonds for redemption, with or without premium, for the purpose of paying the costs up to $3,750,000 for improvements to roads, sidewalks and drainage systems; and for costs up to $3,750,000 for repairs and improvements to the City Hall Building and other City Buildings.

 Over the past decade, the main corridors in Biddeford have received priority when budgeting for road paving projects.
 At least half of this $3.75 million in road improvement funding will be dedicated to addressing the longstanding paving needs on residential streets.